An Overall View On Docker Ecosystem — Containers, Moby, Swarm, Linuxkit, containerd & Kubernetes

 It provides a lego set of dozens of components and the framework for assembling them into custom container-based systems.

-It moved to splitting out a single project to different open components
+It moved to split out a single project to different open components

 Then to a model that allows sharing these components and assemblies